 Family History Best Predictor

-A study done in 2002, called the New England Centenarian Study found that if you have a parent, sibling or grandparent who has achieved an age of 90+, they have a 17% greater chance of reaching 100.
+A study done in 2002, called the New England Centenarian Study, found that if you have a parent, sibling or grandparent who has achieved an age of 90+, you have a 17% greater chance of reaching 100.
 Other studies have also found that the genetic link is a good predictor of longevity.

 Numerous colleges and medical research facilities are doing research into aging and how a persons family history impacts their life expected.
 Furthermore, a great deal of research is being done on telomeres, which is a portion at the end of the DNA on a long strand of a chromosome.
 You might thing of it like a shoestring tip that keeps the shoestring from unraveling.

 DNA Strands with White Telomeres on the Ends

 What is a Telomere?

 Researchers can determine a cell’s age and how many more times it will replicate by determining the length of the telomere.
 Typically cells divide 50 times over a lifetime, and when they stop dividing the cell enters into a decline know as “cell senescense.”

 Telomeres don’t copy DNA information in the same way other DNA cells do when they divide.
 Telomeres also get shorter every time a cell divides; therefore, they get shorter as we age.